Carreau/ipython-wiki/Dev:-Testing.md

-When developing, the `--pdb` and `--pdb-failures` of nose are particularly useful, these drop you into an interactive pdb session at the point of the error or failure respectively.
+When developing, the `--pdb` and `--pdb-failures` of nose are particularly useful, these drop you into an interactive pdb session at the point of the error or failure respectively: `iptest mymodule -- --pdb`.

 The system information summary printed above is accessible from the top level package.
 If you encounter a problem with IPython, it's useful to